Julius N. Richardson

-Julius Ness "Jay" Richardson (born October 26, 1976) is an American judge and lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
+Julius Ness "Jay" Richardson (born 1976) is an American judge and lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit.
 He was formerly an Assistant United States Attorney for the District of South Carolina.

 Early life and career

 Richardson was born and raised in Barnwell, South Carolina.
 He graduated from Vanderbilt University with a Bachelor of Science in 1999.
-He then attended the University of Chicago Law School, where he served as articles editor of the University of Chicago Law Review and graduated in 2003 with a J.D. degree with high honors.
+He then attended the University of Chicago Law School, where he served as articles editor of the University of Chicago Law Review and graduated in 2003 with a Juris Doctor with high honors.

 After graduating from law school, Richardson served as a law clerk for Judge Richard Posner of the United States Court of Appeals for the Seventh Circuit from 2003 to 2004 and for Chief Justice William Rehnquist of the Supreme Court of the United States from 2004 to 2005.
 Richardson then worked for three years at Kellogg, Hansen, Todd, Figel & Frederick in Washington, D.C., where he handled complex civil litigation.

 In 2009, he became an Assistant United States Attorney for the District of South Carolina, where he prosecuted criminal cases and was Deputy Criminal Chief before becoming a judge.
 Richardson notably prosecuted the mass murderer Dylann Roof for his actions during the Charleston church shooting.
 In ten years as a prosecutor, Richardson handled other high-profile prosecutions, including the public corruption case of a 42-year sheriff, an MS-13 murder for hire, and a substantial RICO case against a chapter of the Hells Angels.

-Richardson and his wife Macon have four young daughters.
+Richardson and his wife Macon have four daughters.